Transforming Data#

 __init__and transform data in__call__.Call

 map_batches(),map(), orflat_map().
-Pass a compute strategy with thecomputeargument to control how many workers Ray uses.
+Pass aray.data.ActorPoolStrategy(...)object to thecomputeargument to control how many workers Ray uses.
 Each worker transforms a partition of data in parallel.
-Useray.data.TaskPoolStrategy(size=n)to cap the number of concurrent tasks, orray.data.ActorPoolStrategy(...)to run callable classes on a fixed or autoscaling actor pool.

 from typing import Dict